 Place the shed in a trafficked area where the security is enhanced by the many passers-by or install lights around it to keep the area illuminated during night-time.
 Lights with motion sensors can typically ward off thieves.

 Inspect the shed from time to time to make sure there aren’t any breaches that could give thieves easy access to your motorcycle.

 Ensure your bike is even more secure

-If you’e got a shed, that’s a great start but it’s worth installing a ground anchor for added peace of mind.
-They can cost as little as £20, like this Mammoth one we’ve picked.
-They take around 45 minutes to fit and give you a strong point to chain your bike to.
-A robust deterrent made from hardened steel.
-The Mammoth Bolt In comes with straightforward instructions, a fitting kit including four bolts, an allen key and hammer-in ball bearings.
-It’s big enough to fit even a 16mm chain.
+If you’ve got a shed, that’s a great start, but it’s worth installing a ground anchor for added peace of mind.
+They can cost as little as £30, like this Luma one we’ve picked.
+Ground anchors take around 45 minutes to fit and give you a strong point to chain your bike.
+A robust deterrent made from hardened steel, the Luma Ring anchor, comes with straight forward instructions, a fitting kit with rawl bolts, and steel ball to avoid unscrewing.
+This ring anchor is insurance recognised Sold Secure approved.